 that differs from the scope or any condition of its registration under the corresponding law.

-(4) The Council must not register a training provider who is registered under a corresponding law until the Council receives a notice from the registering body under that law that the provider’s registration under that law has been cancelled.
+(4) The Council must not register a training provider who is registered under a corresponding law or the Commonwealth Act until the Council receives a notice from the relevant registering body that the registering body has cancelled the provider’s registration.

 (5) The Council must not register a training provider unless the provider has paid the registration fee set under regulation 23.